PAYE with two jobs/pensions

 Employee tax codes and National Insurance

 If you have more than one job as an employee, you need to check that your PAYE code is correct for each job.
-This is because the system is designed to treat one job as your main employment (against which your personal allowances will be given in full) and the other jobs as secondary (which are taxed in full at 20%).
+This is because the system is designed to treat one job as your main employment and your personal allowances will be given in full.
+The other jobs are treated as secondary and are taxed in full at 20%).
 The same principle applies if you have more than one pension (or both an employment and pension).

 Your personal allowance is being allocated against one job/pension but you actually have more than one job/pension:

 - If HMRC are not aware that you have two employments, you may have been given the standard tax code for both jobs, and so be getting two tax free personal allowances (one against each income).
-This would happen, for example, if you have two jobs and both jobs have a 1100L code in 2016/17.
+This would happen, for example, if you have two jobs and both jobs have a 1150L code in 2017/187.
 You will not then have paid enough tax

-- If you have two jobs and your total taxable income from employment (after deducting your personal allowance) is greater than £32,00 in 2016-17, then you will be a higher rate taxpayer.
+- If you have two jobs and your total taxable income from employment (after deducting your personal allowance) is greater than £33,500 in 2017-18, then you will be a higher rate taxpayer.
 This means that deducting tax at basic rate (a BR code) on any second employments at the basic rate may not be enough.
-You would need to contact HMRC, who should issue a tax code of DO so the second job is taxed at 40% rather than at 20%.
-The position will be more complicated if your second job / pension should be taxed partially at the basic and partially at higher rates of tax.
-(There is also a code D1 which charge which can be use to charge 45% additional rate tax on a second job)
+You would need to contact HMRC, to issue the correct codes.

 You are earning less than your tax free personal allowance in your main job: